64bitpandas/notes/content/cs70/discrete-math/stable-matching.md

 Note that 'job' and 'candidate' can be replaced with any two arbitrary groups, as long as one group doesn't contain any items from the other group!

-A **rogue couple** is a single pair where neither person in the pair wants to be with the other person.
+A **rogue couple** is a single pair where both individuals would prefer being with each other over their currently matched partner.
 If a pairing is **stable**, it cannot contain any rogue couples.

 **x-optimal matching** is a stable pairing that favors the choices of group x over the other group.
 This group is **whichever group chooses**- In the example above, the pairing would be **job optimal**, and **candidate pessimal.** \(More on why later.\)